-Discover appliances calculate dynamic baselines based on historical data.
-To generate a new data point on a dynamic baseline, an appliance calculates the median value for a specified period of time.
+The ExtraHop system calculates dynamic baselines based on historical data.
+To generate a new data point on a dynamic baseline, the system calculates the median value for a specified period of time.

 |Warning:||Deleting or modifying a dynamic baseline can delete baseline data from the system.
 If a dynamic baseline is not referenced by any dashboards, the data will be deleted from the system to free unused system resources.
 You cannot recover a dynamic baseline after it is deleted.|

 Select a baseline type that best fits your environment.
 For example, if you regularly see dramatic changes from one day to another, select an hour-of-week baseline that compares activity seen on specific days of the week.
 If HTTP activity spikes on Saturdays, the hour-of-week baseline can help you compare the current spike in HTTP activity with the level seen on other Saturdays at the same hour.
 The following table describes how each type of baseline is calculated:

 |Baseline type||Historical data||What the baseline compares||New baseline data points added|